Guarantees are lovely things.

 - Establish a good relationship.
 This means you have to get to know one another, and most of the initial courtship has to come from you.
 Write a blog, send out a newsletter, host a block party on Earth Day, offer to teach their children how to fish…If you have a good relationship with your donors, you won’t need to offer them a guarantee to establish the last bit of trust.
 It’s this time-intensive and time-honored method that will offer the real proof that you’ll do exactly what you’ll say you’ll do.

 - Don’t be shy about your weaker points.
 Everyone loves to tell you what they really think, and environmental donors are certainly no exception.
 So, ask.
 Ask your donors for advice on everything: where they think you should focus your next project, how you’re doing, what they’d like to hear about in those newsletters you’re writing, how they think you should spend their donation dollars.
-Every bit of information you can gather on how your donor really thinks will be worth its weight in gold.
+Every bit of information you can gather on what your donor really thinks will be worth its weight in gold.
 It will also help support that relationship you’re working to build.

 - Let other people say how great you are.
 A good testimonial goes a long way to dispelling any underlying fears that you’re just a passing ship in the night.
-Testimonials let prospects know that there are donors out there who had the same initial reservations.
+Testimonials let prospects know there are donors out there who had the same initial reservations.
 Let other people prove you’ve succeeded in satisfying donors and collaborators and it will go much further in addressing any common misconceptions and misgivings.

 - Highlight your performance.
 If you can successfully prove that last year you accomplished this much with this much donation and grant money, do it.
 Track record and credibility can offer solid proof that you’re an established expert with a flawless work ethic.
 Tie this in with your goals for next year.
-By proving you have a plan, you’ll prove to your donors that you know exactly what you’ll accomplish with their money.
+By proving you have a plan, you’ll prove to your donors you know exactly what you’ll accomplish with their money.

 - Offer free stuff.
 Give away premiums if you must.
-I, personally, would still wish that environmental donors would be satisfied that 100% of our donations go to the actual cause we support.
+I, personally, would still wish environmental donors would be satisfied that 100% of our donations go to the actual cause we support.
 But, it turns out, everyone loves free stuff.
 (Including me, I have to admit, especially when the premiums are related to my interests. $10 for 10 free trees… I’m in!)

 - Offer details on exactly what a $50, $100 and $200 donation will achieve.
 This is one of my favorite methods.
-I love to see exactly what my dollar will accomplish.
+I love to see exactly what my dollars will accomplish.
 If you have the numbers on this, make sure it’s prominent.

 You can’t offer a guarantee.
 At least not in the traditional sense.